iww-bos-gmb/iww-bos-gmb-web/content/_index.md

 - There are general membership branches all around the world—Australia, Germany & Austria, the United Kingdom, & China, just to name a few!

-We are the Industrial Workers of the World because we organize industrially.
+(Test) We are the Industrial Workers of the World because we organize industrially.
 This means we organize all workers producing the same goods or providing the same services into one big union, rather than dividing workers by skill or trade, so we can pool our strength to win